lukebarousse/RaspberryPiSetup/README.md

 ```
 $ ls /mnt/tm
 ```
-- Give read/write/edit permissions
+- Allow read/write/edit permissions for pi (May not be necessary)
 ```
 $ sudo chmod 777 /mnt/tm
 ```
-- Create a seperate user for storing backups to match the username on your local computer
+- Create a separate user for storing backups to match the username on your local computer
 ```
 sudo adduser username
 ```
-- Change permissions of the pi home and mounted directory
+- Change file ownership (recursively) of the mounted directory
 ```
-$ sudo chown username: /mnt/tm
+$ sudo chown -R username: /mnt/tm
-$ sudo chown username: /home/pi
 ```
 - To access after reboot edit the fstab
 ```